 Italy's virus toll tops 4,000 after new one-day record

-Italy on Friday reported a record 627 new deaths from the novel coronavirus, taking its overall toll to 4,000 as the pandemic gathered pace despite government efforts to halt its spread
+Italy on Friday reported a record 627 new deaths from the novel coronavirus and saw its world-leading toll surpass 4,000 despite government efforts to stem the pandemic's spread.
+The Mediterranean country's daily death rate is now higher than that officially reported by China at the peak of its outbreak around Wuhan's Hubei province.

-The total number of deaths was 4,032, with the number of infections reaching 47,021.
 Italy's previous one-day record death toll was 475 on Wednesday.
+Italy has seen more than 1,500 fatalities from COVID-19 in the past three days alone.

+It has now recorded the five highest one-day tolls officially registered around the world.
+Italy's total number of deaths now stands and 4,032.
+Infections rose by nearly 6,000 to 47,021.

+The nation of 60 million currently accounts for 36.6 percent of the world's coronavirus deaths.
+"There are so many people walking around who have the virus and who are at risk of infecting others," Matteo Bassetti, the director of the infectious diseases department at Genoa's San Martino clinic, told Italy's AGI news agency.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)